ClouDesire/docusaurus/docs/onboarding.md

 ### Custom metrics

-* Application Metric (AKA _Custom Metrics_) represents _facts _of a specific application offered in the Cloudesire Marketplace that are relevants for software vendors.
+* Application Metric (AKA _Custom Metrics_) represents _facts _of a specific application offered in the Cloudesire Marketplace that are relevant for software vendors.
 To better understand custom metrics and how to add custom metrics to your application, please read [this section](onboarding.md#application-metrics).

 ### Configuration Parameters